future-generation/scripts/dns-server-check/README.md

-# Automatic DNS-Check for dnsmasq
+# Automatic DNS check for dnsmasq